Steve Le Marquand

 Steve Le Marquand (born 26 December 1967) is an Australian actor of stage and screen.
-He stars in the 2025 dark comedy horror film Penny Lane Is Dead.

 Early life and education

 Steve Le Marquand was born in Perth, Western Australia.

 Prior to acting, Le Marquand motorcycled his way around Australia, working at various cattle stations, docks, pubs, barges, and melon farms.

 He studied performing arts at Penrith in Sydney's outer west at the University of Western Sydney (Theatre Nepean).